Abbas Kiarostami: Early life and background

-Kiarostami was born in Tehran.
+Kiarostami was born in Tehran to a Persian family.
 His first artistic experience was painting, which he continued into his late teens, winning a painting competition at the age of 18 shortly before he left home to study at the University of Tehran School of Fine Arts.
 He majored in painting and graphic design and supported his studies by working as a traffic policeman.

 As a painter, designer, and illustrator, Kiarostami worked in advertising in the 1960s, designing posters and creating commercials.
 Between 1962 and 1966, he shot around 150 advertisements for Iranian television.
 In the late 1960s, he began creating credit titles for films (including Gheysar by Masoud Kimiai) and illustrating children's books.

 Film career

 1970s

 In 1970 when the Iranian New Wave began with Dariush Mehrjui's film Gāv, Kiarostami helped set up a filmmaking department at the Institute for Intellectual Development of Children and Young Adults (Kanun) in Tehran.
-Its debut production, and Kiarostami's first film, was the twelve-minute The Bread and Alley (1970), a neo-realistic short film about a schoolboy's confrontation with an aggressive dog.
+Its debut production, and Kiarostami's first film, was the twelve-minute The Bread and Alley (1970), a neorealistic short film about a schoolboy's confrontation with an aggressive dog.
 Breaktime followed in 1972.
 The department became one of Iran's most noted film studios, producing not only Kiarostami's films but acclaimed Persian films such as The Runner and Bashu, the Little Stranger.

 In the 1970s, Kiarostami pursued an individualistic style of film making.
 When discussing his first film, he stated:

 Bread and Alley was my first experience in cinema and I must say a very difficult one.
 I had to work with a very young child, a dog, and an unprofessional crew except for the cinematographer, who was nagging and complaining all the time.
 Well, the cinematographer, in a sense, was right because I did not follow the conventions of film making that he had become accustomed to.